Oklahoma Territory: Early territorial period

 By the end of the day on April 22, 1889, there were more than enough settlers in the Unassigned Lands to require creation of a territorial government.
 However, the brief legislation that provided for the opening of the land called for no form of government in Oklahoma.
-No local police or courts were established; federal military troops provided law enforcement, and the United States District Court for the Western District of Arkansas under federal judge Isaac Parker was the only form of criminal and civil jurisdictions.
+No local police or courts were established; federal military troops provided law enforcement, and the United States District Court for the Western District of Arkansas under federal judge Isaac C. Parker was the only form of criminal and civil jurisdictions.
 Despite that, the district was generally peaceful.
 Most land disputes were settled without bloodshed, although a few took years to resolve.
 For over a year the people of Oklahoma Territory were semi-autonomous.

 On May 2, 1890, Congress passed the Oklahoma Organic Act, which organized the western half of Indian Territory into Oklahoma Territory.
 The eastern half remained under Indian rule, predominantly that of the Five Civilized Tribes, as Indian Territory.
 Congress included in Oklahoma Territory the strip of country known as No Man's Land, embracing 3681000 acre, which became Beaver County.

 In September 1890, the 1282434 acre of the Sac and Fox, Iowa, and Pottawatomie reservations in the eastern part of Oklahoma Territory were opened to settlement.
 The following spring, the 4397771 acre of Cheyenne and Arapaho lands in the center of the territory were opened.
 On September 16, 1893, the Cherokee Outlet was opened to settlement, adding 6014239 acre of land.

 In 1895, the Kickapoo reservation of 206662 acre was settled, and the year following Greer County, which had been considered a portion of Texas, was given to the territory by a decision of the Supreme Court of the United States.
 These developments, with the Kiowa, Comanche and Apache and Wichita reservations just opened, gave Oklahoma Territory a settled area of 24000000 acre, 1725646 acre of which was still included in Indian reservations.